techniboogie-js/r6/README.md

 ###### Options
 - **contextPath**: The root directory to search from.
 If not specified, r6 will use the directory of your main js file (entry point).
 - **useGlobal**: Assigns the r6 function to the global scope as "r6" and returns *undefined*.
 This prevents you from having to re-require r6 in all js files.
+- **optimize**: Bypasses local module search, but requires the local modules to have a leading forward-slash '/'.
+Good to use if you intend to use r6 as a replacement for require(). *This is optional, to retain backwards-compatibility, but it's use is **recommended***.

 ###### *Examples*
     // Instead of...